joshiraj-ds/FlowNote/README.md

 - And more..

 Ongoing Development:
 This project is still being improved.
-Some features are currently under development and will be available in upcoming versions.
+Some features are currently under development.

 ## 🛠 Tech Stack
 - HTML